 Another exhibit that The Jersey Momma's Boy loves is the Wonder Why area.
 Here he was able to climb a mini rock wall, make giant bubbles, test his arm strength, and more.

 Skyscraper was a beautiful and touching exhibit, with artifacts from 9/11 on display.
 Although The Jersey Momma's Boy was too young yet, older children can 'walk the steel' beams high above the displays.
-They can experience a 'hurricane in a box' (which is actually pretty funny to watch from the outside!), build with colorful blocks and more.
+This is free with paid admission but there is a height requirement.

 Liberty Science Center also boasts beautiful views of the New York City Skyline and the Statue of Liberty.
 The photo below is old but I wanted to include it in the post because it shows the construction of the Freedom Tower in the skyline.